 YA Humorous Contemporary

-Wordcount 85K
+Wordcount 78K

-Everything is going fine until Link tries to impress Selena (the older sister of one of his pupils and star dancer on the high school ballroom team) and gets roped into subbing in for Selena’s dance partner when he breaks his ankle before a contest qualifier event.
-Link’s experience with karate forms gives him a natural edge at learning the complicated footwork and balance required.
+Everything is going fine until Link tries to impress Selena (the older sister of one of his pupils and star dancer on the high school ballroom team) and gets roped into standing in for Selena’s dance partner who breaks his ankle just before a ballroom qualifier event.

-Trouble begins when Link realizes he’s not only falling in love with Selena, but he’s falling in love with ballroom dance.
-Being an integral part of a team feels good, and when the opportunity presents itself to join as an official member of the team for the Lone Star Ballroom Competition, Link jumps at the chance.
-There’s only one problem: The dance competition takes place on the same weekend as the karate tournament, over six hundred miles away.
+Link’s experience with karate forms gives him a natural edge at learning the complicated footwork and balance required, and soon he realizes he’s not only falling in love with Selena, but he’s falling in love with ballroom dance.
+When the opportunity arises to join as an official member of the dance team for the Lone Star Ballroom Competition, Link jumps at the chance.
+There’s only one problem: The dance competition takes place the same weekend as the karate tournament, over six hundred miles away.

 This was my first entirely "Boy POV" book and I could not even write the first chapter without laughing out loud.
 Who knew it was so fun to get inside the head of a teenage boy?